-Thyroiditis is the medical term for inflammation (swelling) of the thyroid gland, which can either cause abnormally high or low levels of thyroid hormones in the blood.
+Thyroiditis is swelling (inflammation) of the thyroid gland.
+It causes either unusually high or low levels of thyroid hormones in the blood.

-The thyroid gland is a butterfly-shaped gland found in the neck.
-It produces hormones that are released into the bloodstream to control the body's growth and metabolism.
+The thyroid is a butterfly-shaped gland in the neck.
+It produces hormones that control the body's growth and metabolism.

-They affect processes such as heart rate and body temperature, and help convert food into energy to keep the body going.
+These hormones affect processes such as heart rate and body temperature, and convert food into energy to keep the body going.

 There are several different types of thyroiditis.
-The common types are:
+This page covers:

-Hashimoto's thyroiditis is an autoimmune condition.
-This means your immune system mistakenly attacks your thyroid gland, causing it to gradually swell and become damaged.
+Hashimoto's thyroiditis is caused by the immune system attacking the thyroid gland, making it swell and become damaged.

-The swollen thyroid gland may also cause a lump to form in your throat, known as a goitre.
+The swollen thyroid may also cause a goitre (lump) to form in your throat.

-It may take months or even years for the condition to be detected, because the disease progresses very slowly.
+It may take months or even years for the condition to be detected because it progresses very slowly.

-Hashimoto's thyroiditis cannot be cured, so the low levels of thyroid hormone are usually permanent.
-However, the symptoms are often easily treated with the thyroid hormone replacement medication levothyroxine, which is usually taken for life.
+It cannot be cured, but symptoms can be treated with levothyroxine, thyroid hormone replacement medication usually taken for life.

-Surgery is only rarely needed, for instance if your goitre is particularly uncomfortable or there are suspicions of cancer.
+Surgery is needed only rarely - for instance, if your goitre is particularly uncomfortable or cancer is suspected.

 De Quervain's (subacute) thyroiditis

-It's most commonly seen in females aged 20 to 50.
+It's most commonly seen in women aged 20 to 50.

-De Quervain's thyroiditis usually causes a fever and pain in the neck, jaw or ear.
-It can also cause your thyroid gland to release too much thyroid hormone into the blood (thyrotoxicosis), leading to symptoms of an overactive thyroid gland (hyperthyroidism), such as anxiety, insomnia and heart palpitations.
+It usually causes fever and pain in the neck, jaw or ear.
+The thyroid gland can also release too much thyroid hormone into the blood (thyrotoxicosis), leading to symptoms of an overactive thyroid gland (hyperthyroidism), such as anxiety, insomnia and heart palpitations.

-The palpitations and shakes associated with thyrotoxicosis can be treated with a beta-blocker.
+Palpitations and shakes associated with thyrotoxicosis can be treated with beta-blockers.

-Very occasionally, the condition may recur or the low levels of thyroid hormones caused by it can be permanent and may require long-term treatment with thyroid hormone replacement medication.
+Occasionally, the condition may recur or the low thyroid hormone levels may be permanent, meaning you'll need long-term thyroid hormone replacement medication.

-In post-partum thyroiditis, your immune system attacks your thyroid gland within around six months of giving birth, causing a temporary rise in thyroid hormone levels (thyrotoxicosis) and symptoms of an overactive thyroid gland.
+In postpartum thyroiditis, the immune system attacks the thyroid within around six months of giving birth, causing a temporary rise in thyroid hormone levels (thyrotoxicosis) and symptoms of an overactive thyroid gland.

-Then, after a few weeks, your thyroid gland becomes depleted of thyroid hormone, leading to low levels of thyroid hormone and symptoms of an underactive thyroid gland.
+Then, after a few weeks, the gland becomes depleted of thyroid hormone, leading to low thyroid hormone levels and symptoms of an underactive thyroid gland.

-If low thyroid hormone levels are causing severe symptoms, you may need to take thyroid hormone replacement until the condition gets better.
+If low thyroid hormone levels are causing severe symptoms, thyroid hormone replacement medication may be needed until the condition gets better.

-In most women with the condition, thyroid function returns to normal within 12 months after the baby is born, although the low thyroid hormone levels can sometimes be permanent.
+In most women, thyroid function returns to normal within 12 months of the birth, although low thyroid hormone levels can sometimes be permanent.

 Silent (painless) thyroiditis

-Like postpartum thyroiditis, there may be a phase of high thyroid hormone levels (thyrotoxicosis), causing symptoms of an overactive thyroid gland.
-This may then be followed by a phase of symptoms of an underactive thyroid gland, before the symptoms eventually go away within around 12 to 18 months.
+Like postpartum thyroiditis, there may be a phase of high thyroid hormone levels (thyrotoxicosis) causing symptoms of an overactive thyroid gland.
+This may be followed by symptoms of an underactive thyroid gland, before the symptoms go away in 12 to 18 months.

-If low thyroid hormone levels are causing severe symptoms, you may need to take thyroid hormone replacement until the condition gets better.
+If low thyroid hormone levels are causing severe symptoms, thyroid hormone replacement treatment may be needed until the condition gets better.
 In a few cases, the low thyroid levels can be permanent.

-Drug-induced thyroiditis can sometimes cause pain in the area around the thyroid gland.
-This can often be relieved with over-the-counter painkillers such as aspirin (only if aged 16 or over) or ibuprofen, although steroids (anti-inflammatory medication) may sometimes be needed.
+Drug-induced thyroiditis can cause pain around the thyroid.
+This can be relieved with over-the-counter painkillers such as aspirin (only if aged 16 or over) or ibuprofen, although steroids (anti-inflammatory medication) may sometimes be needed.

 Acute or infectious thyroiditis

 Acute or infectious thyroiditis is usually triggered by a bacterial infection.
-It is rare and is associated with either a weakened immune system or, in children, with a problem in the development of the thyroid.
+It is rare and is associated with either a weakened immune system or, in children, a problem with the development of the thyroid.